Skip to main content

 Practical rule:

-Match PPE to the actual drug list and the actual handling scenario (frequency, contact likelihood, splash potential, and dwell time).
-“Chemo rated” should always be interpreted through the published test set and your SOP risk assessment.
+Match PPE to the actual drug list and actual handling scenario.
+"Chemo rated" should always be interpreted through the published test set and your SOP risk assessment.

 Cleanroom performance (particle shedding and sterility)